-The Native Title Act 1993 (Cth) (NTA) states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act 2006 (CATSI Act).
+The Native Title Act 1993 (Cth) (NTA) states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT).
 The CATSI Act is the law that guides how Aboriginal and Torres Strait Islander corporations are run.
 It includes guidance on:

 - the level of reporting required